 One interesting consequence of the Python world-view is that a

-.
+subclass of callable.
 The common feature that all

-s share is that they have a very simple
+callables share is that they have a very simple

 interface: they can be called.
-Other callable
+Other callables

 include the built-in functions, generator functions (which have the